mchmarny/gauther/README.md

 ## Setup

+> NOTE: Work in progress

+For now, take a look at the [Makefile](https://github.com/mchmarny/gauther/blob/master/Makefile) for help with the major configuration commands.

 ### Knative URL

 To avoid the kind of chicken and an egg situation we are going to first define the `URL` that your application will have when you publish it on Knative.
 Knative uses convention to build serving URL by combining the deployment name (e.g. `gauther`), namespace name (e.g. `default`), and the pre-configured domain name (e.g. `knative.tech`).
 The resulting URL, assuming you already configured SSL, should look something like this: